 Randomly, our life plans came up.
 When did we want children?
 What did we want to do?

 One of my friends had no idea, the other wanted to marry someone rich and the other, if I remember correctly, wanted to be a doctor.
 I knew I wanted to be a pharmacist.
-With pharmacy I knew I would always have a stable, reliable career.
+With pharmacy, I knew I would always have a stable, reliable career.
 True, I would be paying off loans for the rest of my life, but I’m doing that just with my undergrad education anyway, so why not go big, right?

 As far as children were concerned, we all wanted children sometime in our late twenties.
 I, on the other hand, knew that I would have my first at twenty-seven.
 Twenty-seven was the plan.

-So I went through college and graduated with my Bachelor’s degree in Molecular, Cellular, Developmental Biology.
+So I went to college and graduated with my Bachelor’s degree in Molecular, Cellular, Developmental Biology.
 Yes, It was a good fit for me.
 I love science, after all; but it was not my passion.
-At this time in my life, so caught in “stability” and “making money” and “omg is my boyfriend cheating on me” (i’ll save that for a different day), I had no idea what my passion was.
+At this time in my life, so caught in “stability” and “making money” and “omg is my boyfriend cheating on me” (I’ll save that for a different day), I had no idea what my passion was.

-So, sometime in my last two years of college I started running to relieve stress and obsessively focus on something other than books for a couple hours each day (type-A remember).
-At this same time my dessert obsession and love for cooking was born.
+So, sometime in my last two years of college, I started running to relieve stress and obsessively focus on something other than books for a couple hours each day (type-A remember).
+At this same time, my dessert obsession and love for cooking was born.
 But, mostly, at least in my mind, I thought I was just being a good girlfriend by learning to cook.

 Meanwhile, I continued running, studying, cooking and, ultimately, applied to a handful of pharmacy programs.